znation/trackio/README.md

 ## Features
 - **API compatible** with `wandb.init`, `wandb.log`, and `wandb.finish` (drop-in replacement: just use `trackio` instead of `wandb`)
 - Persists logs in a private Hugging Face Dataset
-- Visualize experiments with a Gradio dashboard
+- Visualize experiments with a Gradio dashboard locally or on Hugging Face Spaces
 - *Local-first* design: dashboard runs locally by default.
-You can also host it on Spaces by specifying a `space_id` parameter in `init`.
+You can also host it on Spaces by specifying a `space_id`.
 - Everything here, including hosting on Spaces, is **free**!

 Trackio is designed to be lightweight (<1000 lines of Python code total), not fully-featured.
 It is designed in an extensible way and written entirely in Python so that developers can easily fork the repository and add functionality that they care about.